Off-Road Hall of Fame inductee Robby Gordon shares the art of going fast in the dirt in a SPEED UTV design presentation series.

 - All versions (not just the pre-order Limited Edition) will have 5-point harnesses stock – this is a recent change, but RG felt there is just no way he can send these out without proper safety

 - 10″ touch-screen mounted to move with the square-profile steering wheel for optimal visibility.
-The screen will be able to mirror your phone screen into a section of the screen while still having the necessary gauges and displays up to view your Nav apps (or whatever)
+The screen will be able to mirror your phone screen into a section of the screen while still having the necessary gauges and displays up to view your Nav apps

 - Real alternator